-FutureAdvisor is an award-winning registered investment advisory firm that manages your existing IRA, Roth, taxable accounts, and other investment accounts.
-We automatically monitor, rebalance, and tax-manage your current investments, adding low-fee index funds where necessary to bolster your portfolio.
+FutureAdvisor is an award-winning investment advisory firm that manages your existing IRA, Roth, taxable, and other investment accounts.
+We serve as a fiduciary, which means we put your financial interests ahead of ours.
+Our portfolio management service automatically monitors, rebalances, and tax-manages your current investments, adding low-fee index funds where necessary to bolster your portfolio.
 If your accounts are already with Fidelity or TD Ameritrade, we're simply a management layer you add over your existing accounts.
-If your accounts are elsewhere we do the paperwork to consolidate them at Fidelity or TD Ameritrade as part of FutureAdvisor's services.
+If your accounts are elsewhere, we do the paperwork to consolidate them at Fidelity or TD Ameritrade as part of FutureAdvisor's services.

 What is FutureAdvisor's investment philosophy and methodology?

 We take academically researched portfolio management principles and industry best practices and apply them to your situation and your existing investment accounts.
 We use the funds you already own whenever possible, to minimize churn and minimize tax impact.
 When necessary, we add low cost index funds to better diversify the portfolio.
 You can read more details about our methodology.

 What are ETFs?

 Exchange traded funds (ETFs) are similar to index mutual funds.
 ETFs are bought and sold like stocks and usually have a lower expense ratio than the equivalent mutual fund.